Tampering With or Fabricating Physical Evidence

 Texas Criminal Law

 Have you been charged with Tampering With or Fabricating Physical Evidence?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

-Tampering With or Fabricating Physical Evidence is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury And Other Falsification.”
-Learn more detailed information about the Tampering With or Fabricating Physical Evidence offense below.
+The Penal Code classifies the Texas Tampering With or Fabricating Physical Evidence law under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury and Other Falsifications.”
+Learn more about the Texas offense of Tampering With or Fabricating Physical Evidence below.

 What is the current Texas law about Tampering With or Fabricating Physical Evidence?